gauravichavan89/Operating_and_Visualizing_Robotic_Manipulator_by-_OS_Independent_Web_Application-/README.md

+## Visualizing Robotic Manipulator
-3. In the web visualization part, the colored object represents the real object in a scene.
+In the web visualization part, the colored object represents the real object in a scene.
 The represented skeleton is in the scale of cm.
 You can control the object position with button and see it in the input box, as well as you can directly control the object putting values in the input field and clicking poseupdate button.
 The rotation matrices (same as described in point1) can